vscode-neovim/vscode-neovim/README.md

 Make sure you have the extension running in its own thread using affinity (see [installation](#installation)).

 Extensions that share the same affinity value are associated with a shared extension host (extension manager from VSCode).
 Performance issues arise when a number of extensions have the same host.
-On going operations of one extension may slow down the operations of another.
+On-going operations of one extension may slow down the operations of another.
 However, if an extension is assigned an affinity, its extension host runs in a separate worker thread.
-The operations of extension with host in one thread doesn't directly affect the operations of extension with its host running in another.
+The operations of an extension with the host in one thread don't directly affect the operations of the extension with its host running in another.

 ##### Other Extensions